CYP2C9

 INTENDED USE

 The LAMP human CYP2C9 mutation KIT is an in vitro diagnostic test intended for the qualitative detection of two different CYP2C9 alleles.
-This assay is dedicated to professional use in diagnostic laboratory.
+This CE-IVD assay is dedicated to professional use in diagnostic laboratory.
 The device is not for self-testing.

 DISEASE INFORMATION